Lombiq/Hastlayer-Timing-Tester/Docs/Usage.md

 ![](Images/WhatDoesItMean2.png)

-...or we could introduce more operations that depend on the output value of the original one in the same clock cycle:
+...or we could introduce more operations that depend on the output value of the original one, all into the same clock cycle:

 ![](Images/WhatDoesItMean3.png)